luapower/luapower-all/ui0.md

   * `ui:add_font_file(...)`, which calls `tr:add_font_file(...)`, or
   * `ui:add_mem_font(...)`, which calls `tr:add_mem_font(...)`.

-See [tr] for details on those methods.
+See [tr0] for details on those methods.
 To change the default font used for text by all the layers and widgets, set `ui.layer.font` before creating any layers or widgets, or add a style on the `layer` tag with that.